List of Battlestar Galactica (2004 TV series) episodes: Online availability

 In January 2006, Apple began offering the episodes for the miniseries, season 1, and season 2 for purchase on the U.S. version of the iTunes Store.
 In December 2007, the Battlestar Galactica episodes were removed from iTunes along with other NBC Universal content.
 The episodes returned to iTunes when NBC Universal announced their return to iTunes in September 2008.
 In February 2009, the series became available in high-definition format at the UK iTunes Store.

-Other channels

-The series has also been available via Amazon Video, Google Play, Hulu, Netflix, PlayStation Network, and Xbox Video.
+The series has also been available via Peacock, Amazon Video, Google Play, Hulu, Netflix, PlayStation Network, and Xbox Video.
 78 episodes have been made available on the BBC iPlayer as of September 2020.